GaProgMan/Bro-As-A-Service/HiFive-Server/README.md

      - User A clicks "Give Hi5" (sends a POST)
      - User A recieves "YEAAAAH WOOOOOH!!!"
      - User B connects and "BROOOOO!" is displayed along with an active button
-     - User B clicks "Give Hi 5" (sends POST)
+     - User B clicks "Give Hi5" (sends POST)
      - User B recieves "Can't Hi 5 right now, Bro!" and button is disabled
      - User B never recieves an active button after the timeout